Daniel Jones (phonetician): Biography

 In 1900, Jones studied briefly at William Tilly's Marburg Language Institute in Germany, where he was first introduced to phonetics.
 In 1903, he received his BA degree in mathematics at the University of Cambridge and by right his MA in 1907.
 From 1905 to 1906, he studied in Paris under Paul Passy, who was one of the founders of the International Phonetic Association, and in 1911 he married Passy's niece Cyrille Motte.
 He briefly took private lessons from the British phonetician Henry Sweet.

 In 1907 he became a part-time lecturer at University College London and was afterwards appointed to a full-time position.
 In 1912 he became the head of the Department of Phonetics and was appointed to a chair in 1921, a post he held until his retirement in 1949.
 From 1906 onwards Jones was an active member of the International Phonetic Association; he held the roles of assistant secretary (1907 to 1927), secretary (1927 to 1949), and president (1950 to 1967).

 In 1909 Jones wrote the short Pronunciation of English, a book he later radically revised.
 The resulting work, An Outline of English Phonetics, followed in 1918 and is the first comprehensive description of British Received Pronunciation, and the first such description of the standard pronunciation of any language.

 The year 1917 was a landmark for Jones in many ways.
 He became the first linguist in the western world to use the term phoneme in its current sense, employing the word in his article "The phonetic structure of the Sechuana Language".
 Jones had made an earlier notable attempt at a pronunciation dictionary but it was now that he produced the first edition of his famous English Pronouncing Dictionary, a work which in revised form is still in print.
 It was here that the cardinal vowel diagram made a first appearance.

+Development of the cardinal vowel diagram

 The problem of the phonetic description of vowels is of long standing, going back to the era of the ancient Indian linguists.
 Three nineteenth-century British phoneticians worked on this topic.
 Alexander Melville Bell (1867) devised a phonetic alphabet which included an elaborate system for vowels.
 Alexander John Ellis had also suggested vowel symbols for his phonetic alphabets.
 Sweet did much work on the systematic description of vowels, producing an elaborate system of vowel description involving a multitude of symbols.
 Jones however was the one who is generally credited with having gone much of the way towards a practical solution through his scheme of 'cardinal vowels', a relatively simple system of reference vowels which for many years has been taught systematically to students within the British tradition.
 Much of the inspiration for this scheme can be found in the earlier publications of Passy.